RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

 ..  vim: set expandtab shiftwidth=4 softtabstop=4:

 ====================
-Chimera2 Application
+ChimeraX Application
 ====================

-The Chimera2 application should work on Microsoft Windows, Apple Mac OS X, and Linux.
+The ChimeraX application should work on Microsoft Windows, Apple Mac OS X, and Linux.

 For the developer,